 Research shows that UK businesses lose an average of two hours of each of their employees’ working time every working day.
 If you multiply this by the amount lost throughout the entire working week, it results in 11.4 hours.
 This ultimately costs employers £11,225 per employee each year.
 Can you afford to waste this kind of money?

 Your business could be wasting time by housing bad data.
-If you haven’t cleaned your data in a while, this could cause misdeliveries on your customers’ purchases or marketing campaign.
+If you haven’t carried out any data cleansing in a while, this could cause misdeliveries on your customers’ purchases or marketing campaign.
 If your database contains duplicates, deceased, or goneaway records, your employees will waste a significant amount of time and resources by correcting errors.

 3. Productivity and customer acquisition will increase